open-mmlab/mmpretrain/docs/en/user_guides/visualization.md

 - `--show-interval`: The interval of show (s).
 - **`-m, --mode`**: The display mode, can be one of `['original', 'transformed', 'concat', 'pipeline']`.
 If not specified, it will be set to `'transformed'`.
 - **`-r, --rescale-factor`**: The image rescale factor, which is useful if the output is too large or too small.
-- `-c, --channel-order`: The channel of the showing images, could be "BGR" or "RGB", If not specified, it will be set to 'BGR' (`LoadImageFromFile` of MMCV uses the backbend of `opencv` by default，which is in 'BRG' order.).
+- `-c, --channel-order`: The channel of the showing images, could be "BGR" or "RGB", If not specified, it will be set to 'BGR'.
 - `--cfg-options` : Modifications to the configuration file, refer to [Learn about Configs](./config.md).

 ```{note}